OnlineBuddies/Modyllic/SQL_EXTENSIONS.md

 list of other names the field has been known by.
 If you migrate to this version from a version that had a field with one of those names, it will rename issue a rename, rather then dropping the old field and adding the new one.
-You do this by adding "`ALIASES (fields,...)`" to the columnspec.
+You do this by adding `ALIASES (fields,...)` to the columnspec.
 Eg:

     total FLOAT NOT NULL ALIASES (amount),